nupurkmr9/concept-ablation/diffusers/README.md

           --parameter_group attn --with_prior_preservation \
           --enable_xformers_memory_efficient_attention --noaug
 ```
-***Inappropriate content detection %age***: 32.97% vs. 48.5% pre-traiend model.
+***Inappropriate content detection***: 32.97% vs. 48.5% pre-traiend model.
 Using union of [Q16 classifier](https://github.com/ml-research/Q16) and [NudeNet](https://github.com/notAI-tech/NudeNet) detector on [Inaproppriate Image Prompts](https://huggingface.co/datasets/AIML-TUDA/i2p) dataset.
 Note that the classifiers can have false positives, and the model helps reduce the extent of inappropriate content in generated images even when classified as positive.

 **Ablating Memorized Image**
 ```